hanzhi713/mc-map/README.md

 # mc-map
-A map rendered using Mapcrater
+A minecraft map rendered using Mapcrater